Alaxe/alaxe.github.io/_side_projects/1_retropq.md

     icon: file-pdf
     href: http://erikdemaine.org/papers/Retroactive_TALG/paper.pdf
 ---
-A partially *retroactive* priority queue supports adding and removing updates (here, `insert` and `delete_min`) on past versions of the data structure.
+A priority queue that supports adding and removing updates (`insert` and `delete_min`) on past versions of the data structure.
-Retroactive differs from persistent in that the effects of changing past operations propagate to the present (like in *Back to the Future*).
+Retroactivity differs from persistence in that the effects of changing past operations propagate to the present (think, _Back to the Future_).
-I implemented the data structure proposed by Demaine, Iacono, and Langerman, which performs all operations in *logarithmic* time.
+I implemented the data structure proposed by Demaine, Iacono, and Langerman, which performs all operations in _logarithmic_ time.